 The ownership rights of the people come into play when the access road to your site might pass through someone else’s private property.

-The historical backgrounds of the site must be analysed to study the cultural and historical significance of the site or what already exists in the site.
+The historical backgrounds of the site must be analyzed to study the cultural and historical significance of the site or what already exists in the site.

 Understanding the conservation rights ensure that construction on the site will not lead to any legal repercussions in the future.